GLodi/nuvola/README.md

 that it had previously uploaded to the network.
 Files are encrypted and split into fragments before being uploaded.
-By using erasure codes, nodes avoid long-tail responses during download operations and provide redundancy.
-This guarantees better durability in case of non-responsive nodes and is a more efficient option than replication as it requires less bandwidth.
+By using erasure codes, nodes avoid long-tail responses during download operations and provide redundancy: this guarantees better durability in case of non-responsive nodes and is a more efficient option than replication as it requires less bandwidth.